AndrewPlewe/StableDiffusion-By-Parts/README.md

 # WARNING USE AT YOUR OWN RISK PROTOTYPE SOFTWARE NOT FOR PEOPLE WHO DON'T UNDERSTAND CODE
 nicer version will come later.

+# Update (05/06/2023):
-Update: Add an "Example Artifacts" folder with TIFFSD format .tiff files.
+Added an "Example Artifacts" folder with TIFFSD format .tiff files.
 Stage 1 = creating the latents and the prompt, Stage 2 = after diffusion loop, before VAE, Stage 3 = "raw" .tiff containing the 16 bit per color channel output of the VAE, before conversion to unit8 as a png file.
 This can also be 32 bits, it comes directly from the VAE so a 32 bit VAE will produce a 32 bit output.

 Slice and dice the Stable Diffusion pipeline, saving to a TIFF file (what I'm calling "TIFFSD" format) in between sections.